OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-java.md

 	System.out.println("Existing session " + sessionName);
 	try {

-		// Generate a new token with the recently created tokenOptions String token = this.mapSessions.get(sessionName).generateToken(tokenOptions);
+		// Generate a new Connection with the recently created connectionProperties String token = this.mapSessions.get(sessionName).createConnection(connectionProperties).getToken();

 		// Update our collection storing the new token this.mapSessionNamesTokens.get(sessionName).put(token, role);